Vishuvrm/FileAutomation/README.md

 # FileAutomation
-This is the file automation project python files
+## This is the file automation GUI project written in python
+<h3>Purpose:</h3> The main purpose of this app is to search for the required files and merge their contents into a single file.<br><br>

 ![image](https://user-images.githubusercontent.com/50429258/160341639-817b0ec1-393a-4118-af62-02009adb561c.png)